Close-up photo of a Red Spider Mite

 Keep an Eye Out

-It’s important to regularly check your plants for mites as they thrive in hot and dry conditions.
-If possible, spritz your plants every now and again to maintain a reasonable level of humidity (especially during winter when the heater is running).
-Every now and again, give your plants a neem oil bath to help prevent all sorts of infestations.
+It's essential to regularly check your plants for mites as they thrive in hot and dry conditions.
+If possible, keep a humidifier nearby (especially during winter when the heater is running).
+Then, monthly, give your plants a shower with Arber's Organic Bio Insecticide containing natural bacteria to boost healthy plants and help prevent all sorts of infestations.
+It comes in a concentrate, which lasts through several applications and keeps your plants armored against the nasties!

 Sources